 Regardless of these various concerns, it was quite clear that AI was a critically enabling future technology.
 This ushered in the AI arms race between corporate behemoths: Google, Facebook, Microsoft, Amazon, Apple, Baidu, etc. All of them competed for leading talent and paid extraordinary sums of money in salaries and acquisitions around AI.
 Metz does a very nice job of detailing the diversity of such issues and how corporations, employees of these corporations, and public tech figures have navigated the turbulent waters of AI technologies that have fundamentally shifted societal norms.
 Indeed, we have continuously witnessed congressional hearings over the past five years that have called corporate leaders to account for their companies’ behavior, despite the fact that there is little legislation regarding the use of data for training AI algorithms.

 In the end, Metz highlights the very human aspects of those involved (and their exceptional cleverness as well) in developing AI to its current state.
 More than that, the book highlights the incredibly difficult challenges and unforeseen problems that have emerged over the last decade as the technology has advanced at a pace well beyond what anybody could have anticipated.
-He also does a nice job of threading throughout the book the concept of artificial general intelligence (AGI), a holy grain concept of AI, and what the founding members of AI think about this prospect.
+He also does a nice job of threading throughout the book the concept of artificial general intelligence (AGI), a holy grain concept of AI, and what the Founding Experts of AI think about this prospect.
 It is quite striking to see that the famous Krizhevsky, Sutskever, and Hinton paper that kicked off the AI deep learning craze in 2012 features two divergent opinions: Krizhevsky whom the book suggests believes that deep learning is nothing like AGI, just a very complex curve fitting procedure; and Sutskever whom the book suggests believes that the deep learning algorithms form the basis of AGI.

 After all, this is the biggest metaquestion of the book: Is there any real intelligence in AI, or are these just algorithms that given sufficiently large data sets allow us to make accurate models?
 This remains an open question.
 With such a rapidly progressing field, perhaps the second edition of this book might have more to say on this pressing and compelling issue.
 What is clear is that the AI arms race will continue unabated for the foreseeable future, driving technologies into new directions that will be both exciting and potentially nefarious.
 Another decade of these developments should be quite interesting indeed.